Last revised: 03/17/2025 by tjs.

 Aligning Assessments with Learning Objectives

-Assessments should serve to measure one or more specific stated learning objectives.
-(QM 3.1) When developing a course, be sure to match, or align, the measurable behavior of the learning objective (i.e., the action verb) with an appropriate type of assessment:
+Assessments of all types should measure one or more specific stated learning objectives.
+(QM Standard 3.1) An assessment’s validity relies on its alignment with the behavior described in the learning objective.
+Misaligned assessments can undermine student motivation and learning.
+When developing a course, be sure to match, or align, the measurable behavior of the learning objective (i.e., the action verb) with an appropriate type of assessment:

 Learning Objective Behavior | Potential Online Assessments |